The path of money – from money and capital markets to the ultimate borrower

 Major significance of the variety of currencies in KfW’s funding strategy

-KfW issues bonds in various currencies and thus provides a well-diversified offering for different investor requirements.
+KfW can issue bonds in various currencies and thus provides a well-diversified offering for different investor requirements.

 “Green Bonds – made by KfW”

-Sustainability is a key component of KfW's self-image.
-With its commitment to responsible banking, KfW is already one of the world's largest financiers of climate protection.
-KfW's green bonds directly link its promotional business to capital market funding. enable bond buyers to endow their investments with a measurable climate protection effect thanks to the direct link of funds raised with KfW's programme.
+Sustainability is a key component of KfW’s self-image.
+As a bank committed to responsibility, it is already one of the world’s largest financiers of climate protection.
+KfW’s green bonds directly link its promotional business to capital market funding. enable bond buyers to link their investments to a measurable climate protection effect thanks to the direct link of funds raised with KfW's programme.

-In financial year 2017, KfW raised a record volume of EUR 3.7 billion (total net issue proceeds) via its issue of green bonds in seven transactions, in four currencies (EUR, USD, GBP, AUD), including issue of KfW's to-date largest-volume green bond of EUR 2 billion.
-Funds totalling EUR 4.1 billion were drawn under KfW's “Renewable Energy – Standard” programme in 2017.
-Around 90% of the funds drawn were funded using the proceeds from green bond issues.
+Funds totalling EUR 4.2 billion were drawn under KfW’s “Renewable Energy – Standard” programme in 2016.
+Around 66% of the funds drawn were funded using the proceeds from green bond issues.